-The Golden Door scholarship is for DACA undocumented students who are high school seniors and current undergraduates.
+The Golden Door Scholarship is for DACA undocumented students who are high school seniors and current undergraduates.
 Applicants must have a high GPA and have demonstrated both leadership skills and community service commitment.
-The award is up to $40,000, and the deadline is September 30.
+The award is up to $40,000, and the deadline is October 23.

 6. Hispanic Heritage Youth Awards